 A block west of Casa Oaxaca, just off the plaza in front of Santo Domingo church is Los Danzantes ("The Dancers").

 At Los Danzantes, the dining room is an open-air, vine-filled interior courtyard.
-Whether you're there for lunch or a romantic dinner, you'll get a feeling of seclusion in the middle of the city.
+You'll feel secluded in the middle of the city, whether you're there for lunch or a romantic dinner.

 The restaurant embraces sustainable practices.
 Ingredients are sourced from local providers around the state of Oaxaca (of which Oaxaca City is the capital).